 We will use an example of iron butterfly position with strikes 45/50/50/55 – see the screenshot below for details.
 I have entered the strikes in a rather unusual order on purpose, as we want to make the calculator work regardless of the order of legs that user enters.

-When you look at the payoff diagram, you can see this position probably has two break-even points: one somewhere around 47 and another somewhere around 53 (these are the underlying prices where the thick blue P/L line crosses zero).
-We will now calculate the exact figures.
+When you look at the payoff diagram, you can see this position probably has two break-even points: one somewhere around 47 and another somewhere around 53 (these are the underlying prices where the blue P/L line crosses zero).
+Now we will calculate the exact figures.

 Payoff Function Properties and B/E Points